Naser Jason Abdo: Arrest

-On July 27, 2011, the staff of the Guns Galore gunstore in Killeen, Texas, near Fort Hood noted that Abdo bought an unusually large amount of smokeless gunpowder, three boxes of shotgun ammunition, and a magazine for a pistol.
-A clerk notified the Killeen Police Department, who tracked Abdo to the Best Value Inn and Suites.
+On July 27, 2011, the staff of the Guns Galore gun store in Killeen, Texas, near Fort Hood, noted that Abdo bought an unusually large amount of smokeless gunpowder, three boxes of shotgun ammunition, and a magazine for a pistol.
+A clerk notified the Killeen Police Department, which tracked Abdo to the Best Value Inn and Suites.
 Coincidentally, Guns Galore was the store in which Nidal Malik Hasan bought the FN Five-seven pistol used in the 2009 Fort Hood shooting, as well as the store where the killer in the 2014 Fort Hood shootings allegedly bought his pistol.

-At Abdo's hotel room, Killeen police found a handgun and the ingredients for an explosive device, including gunpowder, shrapnel, and pressure cookers.
-Also in the room was an article entitled, "Make a bomb in the kitchen of your Mom," from Inspire magazine, the English-language publication of Al Qaeda.
+In Abdo's hotel room, police found a handgun and the ingredients for an improvised explosive device, including gunpowder, shrapnel, and pressure cookers.
+Also in the room was an article entitled "Make a bomb in the kitchen of your Mom" from Inspire magazine, the English-language publication of al-Qaeda.
 According to Daniel Pipes of The Washington Times, the "materials in Pfc.
-Abdo's possession corresponded precisely to the "ingredients" listed in the Inspire magazine article on bomb-making."
-Abdo had bought a uniform with Fort Hood patches from a military surplus store to fit in with local soldiers.
+Abdo's possession corresponded precisely to the 'ingredients' listed in the Inspire magazine article on bomb-making."
+Abdo had also purchased a uniform with Fort Hood patches from a military surplus store to fit in with local soldiers.

-Court hearing
+Court hearing and sentencing

 In a court hearing on July 29, 2011, Abdo was charged with possession of an unregistered destructive device.
 He did not enter a plea at that time.
 He was ordered held without bond.
-While leaving the courtroom, Abdo shouted: "Nidal Hasan — Ft.
-Hood 2009" in reference to the Army major Hasan charged with the Fort Hood shooting.
-Abdo also invoked the name of Abeer Qassim al-Janabi, a 14-year-old girl raped and murdered by United States Army soldiers in Iraq.
-(Five current or former soldiers were charged and convicted in the case.)
+While leaving the courtroom, Abdo shouted "Nidal Hasan, Fort Hood 2009" in reference to Nidal Hasan, the perpetrator of the 2009 Fort Hood shooting.
+Abdo also invoked the name of Abeer Qassim al-Janabi, a 14-year-old girl raped and murdered by U.S. Army soldiers in Iraq, for which five soldiers were charged and convicted.

 According to court papers, Abdo "admitted that he planned to assemble two bombs in the hotel room using gun powder and shrapnel packed into pressure cookers" to explode at a restaurant popular with soldiers.
-After hearing testimony from the FBI in February 2012, the federal judge stated that Abdo could be indicted on additional charges.
+After hearing testimony from the Federal Bureau of Investigation in February 2012, the federal judge stated that Abdo could be indicted on additional charges.
 He represented himself in court and again denied that he had possessed child pornography.